 While budgeting is not a fun topic for anyone, it is incredibly important.
 You have to have a spending plan and set a limit to keep yourself and your family out of debt this Christmas.

 Did you already miss the boat this year?
 Now is the time to start thinking about next year.
-Do you spend the average $500 during the holidays on gifts?
+Do you spend an average of $500 during the holidays on gifts?
 If you saved $40 per month or $20 per paycheck, you could have a debt-free Christmas next year.
 It is time to bring back the Christmas Club Savings Accounts, or you can just create your own.

 Layaway Is Making A Comeback